-The way in which your children use the internet and engage with technology is something that you’re going to have to manage and think carefully about as a parent.
-No parent wants their child to be exposed to things that are not suitable for them and no parent wants their child to become too reliant on technology at the expense of other things.
+How your children use the internet and engage with technology is something that you will have to manage and think carefully about as a parent.
+No parent wants their child to be exposed to things that are not suitable for them, and no parent wants their child to become too reliant on technology at the expense of other things.
 So how can you get this right as a parent of children these days?

 Be Communicative About It

-Being as open and communicative as you can be is definitely going to help you out a lot as you aim to do manage this issue.
+Being as open and communicative as you can be will definitely help you out a lot as you aim to manage this issue.
 If you’re talking to your children about technology and about why they shouldn’t rely on it too much, they will grow to understand where you’re coming from.
-Like most aspects of parenting, communication is key and it can really help everyone to get on the same page with this, so talk and be as open as you can be.
+Like most aspects of parenting, communication is key, and it can really help everyone get on the same page with this, so talk and be as open as you can be.

 There are many dangers associated with using technology too much and too frequently.
 These are things you should be discussing with your children.
 In particular, you should talk to them about the importance of not talking to strangers on the internet.
-This is something that happens very commonly and it can be very dangerous indeed.
+This is something that happens very commonly, and it can be hazardous indeed.
 Try to make them understand why this is not alright and why they shouldn’t do it when they’re online, the same way they wouldn’t in the real world.

-Parents can sometimes overreact to technology and the ways in which their children use it.
+Parents can sometimes overreact to technology and how their children use it.
 It’s important to remember that banning things and taking them away completely is rarely the best way to deal with this matter.
-When you do this, you just make them want to rebel more, and they’ll always find other ways to get online and use the tech they want to.
-It’s best to keep them on your side and be monitoring what they’re doing, rather than having them do it outside of the controlled environment of your family home.
+When you do this, you make them want to rebel more, and they’ll always find other ways to get online and use the tech they want to.
+It’s best to keep them on your side and be monitoring what they’re doing rather than having them do it outside of the controlled environment of your family home.

-Spending and money is another issue that has to be watched carefully because you’re probably going to be paying for things like they’re phone plan.
+Spending and money is another issue that must be overseen because you’re probably paying for things like their phone plan.
 It’s probably best to choose SIM only deals that you can track and monitor.
 You don’t want them to be overspending without you knowing.
 To retain control over their phone plan and keep it this way until you’re no longer paying for it, which might be many years in the future yet.

-There is always going to be some risk in place when your child is using the internet because you can’t monitor what they’re doing and be looking over their shoulder 100% of the time.
-That’s just not very realistic these days without how internet-enabled ubiquitous devices are.
+There will always be some risk in place when your child is using the internet because you can’t monitor what they’re doing and be looking over their shoulder 100% of the time.
+That’s not very realistic these days without how internet-enabled ubiquitous devices are.
 That’s why you should encourage your kids to report any issues or bad experiences to you.
-That way, you can deal with problems head-on and your child won’t be dealing with them alone.
+That way, you can deal with problems head-on, and your child won’t be dealing with them alone.

-As well as allowing your kids to use technology and the internet in their spare time, you should also be taking steps to ensure they’re also spending time outdoors and doing things that allow them to get active.
-This is important because childhood obesity is a growing problem and one that you won’t want your children to fall victim too.
-The best way to combat these kinds of health problems is to encourage your kids to get outside and spend more time being active.
+As well as allowing your kids to use technology and the internet in their spare time, it would help if you also were taking steps to ensure they’re also spending time outdoors and doing things that allow them to get active.
+This is important because childhood obesity is a growing problem and one that you won’t want your children to fall victim to.
+The best way to combat these health problems is to encourage your kids to get outside and spend more time being active.

 Maintaining your family’s love of gadgets and new devices can become pretty expensive if you’re not careful.
-It’s important that you don’t give in to the pressure they put on you to buy all the latest tech items.
+You mustn’t give in to the pressure they put on you to buy all the latest tech items.
 For a start, this encourages a kind of consumerism that’s probably not helpful for your kids as they get older.
 Teach them to be patient and appreciative of what they already have instead.

-As a parent, your task of managing the ways in which your children use and engage with technology and the internet is a daunting one.
+As a parent, your task of managing how your children use and engage with technology and the internet is a daunting one.
 There is no easy way to get this right, but if you use the tips and ideas above to guide you in this mission, you should start to move things in the right direction.